OSWeekends/eventpoints-backend/README-en.md

 ## API

-The api can be found in the `api` directory.
+The api is in the `api` directory.

-Run `npm install` from within the `api` directory to install dependencies.
+To install dependencies, run `npm install` from within the `api` directory.

 API documentation, created using Swagger, can be accessed at: http://localhost:3000/api/v1/spec

-To start, run the API using `npm start`, then access it at http://localhost:3000/api/v1/events
+Use `npm start` to run the API, then access it at http://localhost:3000/api/v1/events

 `#eventpoints_new` in Slack